-The goal of restoration of peatlands after peat harvesting is to re-establish self-regulatory mechanisms that will lead back to a naturally functioning peat accumulating ecosystem.
-This includes the re-establishment of typical peatland plant cover and the hydrological regime needed to maintain the system.
+The goal of restoration of peatlands after peat harvesting is to re-establish self-regulatory mechanisms that will lead back to a naturally functioning peat accumulating ecosystem, including its ability to accumulate peat.

 The restoration approach for bogs, called the moss-layer transfer technique, was developed through an extensive research program and is based on two main actions:

-- Active reintroduction of peatland plant species, along with various techniques to improve micro-environmental conditions for plant establishment;
+- Active reintroduction of peatland plant species, along with various techniques to improve conditions for plant establishment;

 Machines widely used for agricultural or peat extraction purposes can be used to collect and spread plants and mulches, allowing the restoration technique to be applied on large peat surfaces.

 Peatland restoration is a multi-year process.
-Its success is gauged by studying the growth of vegetation communities and other factors that affect the ecosystem, such as hydrology, carbon cycling, microbiology and biogeochemistry.
+Its success is gauged by studying the growth of vegetation communities and other factors that affect the ecosystem, such as hydrology and carbon cycling.